 Key Takeaways

-- Screw guns are specialized tools for inserting screws, ideal for drywall installation, while drills are versatile tools for drilling holes and driving screws.
+- Specialization vs. Versatility: Screw guns are purpose-built for high-volume drywall installation, while drills are multi-purpose tools for making holes and driving various fasteners.

 Screw Guns vs Drills Comparison Chart